-- This article was contributed by Ashley Broussard, intern with the Kane County Division of Environmental and Water Resources.
+- This article was contributed by the Kane County Division of Environmental and Water Resources.

 Around holidays, it can often be hard to plan sustainably.
-For Halloween this year, I’ve come up with a few tips in order to have fun and stay green.
+For Halloween this year, the Division of Environmental and Water Resources has come up with a few tips in order to have fun and stay green.

 - Use the whole pumpkin.
 After making your jack-o’-lantern, don’t toss out the seeds.
 Instead, look up flavorful fall recipes you can make with the seeds.
-Here’s 39 recipes to keep it interesting.
+Here are 39 recipes to keep it interesting.

 - For an added bonus — buy your pumpkin local!